Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Introduction and main results

 \subsection{Branching Brownian motion and $N$-BBM}

 The \emph{branching Brownian motion} (BBM) can be described as follows.
 At time $t=0$ we consider a (non-empty) initial configuration of particles on the real line, which all start moving as standard Brownian motions until some exponentially distributed random times with parameter $\gb_0$.
 All those movements and exponential ``clocks'' are taken independently from one another.
 When one of the exponential clocks rings, the corresponding particle splits into a random number $\xi\geq2$ of new ones at its location.
 Then, those particles start evolving the same way, independently, with their own exponential clocks.
 Following a generalization first introduced in~\cite{DS88}, in this paper we will be interested in BBM's with \emph{time-inhomogeneous} motion.
-More precisely, let $\gs:[0,1]\to (0,\infty)$ be a smooth function (twice continuously differentiable is enough) : then for some fixed final time $T>0$, we assume that, at time $t\in[0,T]$, the infinitesimal variance of all the Brownian motions involved in the construction is given by $\gs^2(t/T)$.
+More precisely, let $\gs:[0,1]\to (0,\infty)$ be a smooth function (twice continuously differentiable is enough): then for some fixed final time $T>0$, we assume that, at time $t\in[0,T]$, the infinitesimal variance of all the Brownian motions involved in the construction is given by $\gs^2(t/T)$.

-From this process, one can construct the (time-inhomogeneous) $N$-\emph{particles branching Brownian motion} ($N$-BBM) by adding the following \emph{selection} mechanism: we start from an initial configuration containing at most $N$ particles, $N\in\N$.
+The BBM has generated a lot of interest in the last decades, notably due to its relation to the study of \emph{front propagation phenomena}, see Section~\ref{sec:motivation:NBBM} below and~\cite{BD97, BDMM06} in the time-homogeneous setting.
+Following the ideas therein, we define the time-inhomogeneous $N$-\emph{particle branching Brownian motion} ($N$-BBM) by adding the following \emph{selection} mechanism to the time-inhomogeneous BBM: we start from an initial configuration containing at most $N$ particles, $N\in\N$.
 At any time of a splitting event, we only keep the $N$ particles at the highest positions.
 We denote by $\cX^{N}_T$ the particle configuration of the $N$-BBM at time $T$, seen as a (finite) counting measure on $\R$ (full formal notation and construction of the $N$-BBM are presented more extensively below).
 We write $\max(\cX^{N}_T)$ for the maximal displacement of the process at time $T$, i.e. the position of the highest living particle from the $N$-BBM.
 Similarly, $\cX_T$ denotes the particle configuration of the BBM (without selection) at time $T$, and $\max(\cX_T)$ the maximal displacement of the BBM.